 - 1. MEMBER PURPOSE (a.k.a., job purpose) State the purpose of the member's participation on the team/ group: - A. The transition team member's purpose is to develop relationships that benefit the whole community population through positive relations and more contribution.
-Objective of role: To complete project transition objectives by means of [global] project coordination, while sharing information and developing relationships essential for the realization of a community-type society. - B. The primary functions of a transition team member is to develop a deep understanding of community among the global population, while attracting useful contribution, and to do so while meeting requirements by completing planned tasks. - 2.
+Objective of role: To complete project transition objectives by means of [global] project coordination, while sharing information and developing relationships essential for the realization of a community-type society. - The primary functions of a transition team member is to develop a deep understanding of community among the global population, while attracting useful contribution, and to do so while meeting requirements by completing planned tasks. - 2.
 MEMBER ROLE OBJECTIVE (a.k.a., tasking goal, position objective) State the primary objective of the team member: - A. To complete transition team objectives by means of an operation standard, transition teams, and a contribution service system. - 3.
-ACCOUNTABILITIES (a.k.a., duties) State the taskable items that the member is accountable and responsible for: - A. High-level objectives (high-level goals): - 1.
-Operation of habitat services. - i.
-Tasking. - 1.
-Complete necessary actions to develop positive relationships and attract useful contribution. - 2.
-Accountable team members for available tasks. - ii.
-Scheduling. - Developing and controlling the societal transition interface operations and schedule. - 2.
-Ensure deadlines are met. - iii.
-Organizing. - 1.
-Organising information related to the transition. - 2.
+ACCOUNTABILITIES (a.k.a., duties) State the taskable items that the member is accountable and responsible for:

+- 1. Operation of habitat services. - i.
+Tasking. - Complete necessary actions to develop positive relationships and attract useful contribution. - 2.
+Accountable team members for available tasks. - Scheduling. - 3.
+Developing and controlling the societal transition interface operations and schedule. - 4.
+Ensure deadlines are met. - · Organizing. - 5.
+Organising information related to the transition. - 6.
 Organizing information to be included in the orientation.

-- iv.
-Developing.
+- · Developing.

-- 1. Integrate, update, and create orientation service systems.
+- 7. Integrate, update, and create orientation service systems.

-- v.
-Operating
+- Operating

-- 1. Operate orientational (with an information side also) service systems.
+- 8. Operate orientational (with an information side also) service systems.

-- vi.
-Record-keeping.
+- · Record-keeping.

-- vii.
-Monitoring progress.
+- Monitoring progress.

-- viii.
-Reporting project progress.
+- · Reporting project progress.

-- ix.
-Tracing project-related data.
+- Tracing project-related data.

-- x.
-Controlling documentation (documentation control).
+- Controlling documentation (documentation control).

-B. Objectives (goals):
+· Objectives (goals):

-- 1. Acquire and develop market relationships. - 2.
-Acquire and develop State relationships. - 3.
-Acquire and develop public relationships. - 4.
-Facilitate compassionate awareness and sufficient understanding of a societal-level community. - 5.
-Facilitate access to resources that enter the commons in a coordinated social manner. - 6.
-Facilitate contribution to services that meet global human need fulfillment requirements without trade and coercion. - 7.
+- 2. Acquire and develop market relationships. - 3.
+Acquire and develop State relationships. - 4.
+Acquire and develop public relationships. - 5.
+Facilitate compassionate awareness and sufficient understanding of a societal-level community. - 6.
+Facilitate access to resources that enter the commons in a coordinated social manner. - 7.
+Facilitate contribution to services that meet global human need fulfillment requirements without trade and coercion. - 8.
 Develop positive relationships for improved contribution to the societal system.

-C. Tasks (actions/activities identifiable by role):
+• Tasks (actions/activities identifiable by role):

-- 1. Market relationship coordination and development tasks. - 2.
-State relationship coordination and development tasks. - 3.
-Public relationship coordination and development tasks. - 4.
-Orientation tasks.

-D. Conditions (value conditions that qualify decisions; DOES NOT CHANGE):
+- 9. Market relationship coordination and development tasks. - 10.
+State relationship coordination and development tasks. - 11.
+Public relationship coordination and development tasks. - 12.
+Orientation tasks. - Conditions (value conditions that qualify decisions; DOES NOT CHANGE): - 13.
+Transparency. - 14.
+Accountability. - 15.
+Protocol (and safety). - 16.
+Follow the value system as specified in the Societal System standard.

-- 1. Transparency.

-- 2. Accountability.

-- 3. Protocol (and safety).

-- 4. Follow the value system as specified in the Societal System standard.